Shipprojects/rdbus/README.md

 ## Configuration files

 The root of `rdbus` are `*.rdbus.json` configuration files.
-On startup, `rdbus` searches for them in the current directory.
+On startup, `rdbus` searches for them in current directory.
 You can also specify a different directory through the command line.
 Currently `rdbus` supports two input protocols - NMEA 0183 and Modbus RTU.
 The configuration for both protocols differs.

 ### Modbus